 Shea Moisture can I talk to you, about you, with you for a minute?
 Either way, it’s happening.

-This past weekend I bought the restorative conditioner.
+This past weekend I bought the restorative conditioner (the brown label).
 I felt my hair growth plateaued, so, new products and a regimen were much needed.
-I used the conditioner as a pre-poo and the results left me woke.
-My hair felt so soft the conditioner instantly became a permanent step in future wash day.
+I used the conditioner as a pre-poo and the results left me speechless.
+My hair felt so soft the conditioner instantly became a fav.

 SheaMoisture is CANCELLED pic.twitter.com/T4Dru1JgAq